olliethomas/thesis/content/00_annual_review/lit_review.md

 to which a human can understand the cause of a decision.
-The book "Interpretable Machine Learning" {cite}`molnar` frames that statement in a slightly different way, describing interpretability is "the degree to which a human can consistently predict the model?s result".
+The book "Interpretable Machine Learning" {cite}`molnar` frames that statement in a slightly different way, describing interpretability is "the degree to which a human can consistently predict the model's result".
 In this review we have already distinguished between transparency and interpretability, but {cite}`molnar` distinguishes further between interpretability and explanation.
 Miller {cite}`miller2019explanation`